africandelightsafari@gmail.com | +255757239390 | Moshi, Kilimanjaro.

 Group Size: 2–5 hikers

 This tier provides excellent value for experienced trekkers who want better control over their climb and is often the favorite choice by families or group of friends looking to climb Kilimanjaro.
 Hikers choose the route, travel dates, and speed.
-Expect stronger guide-to-client ratios, better food quality, thicker sleeping mats, and private toilet tents.
+Expect stronger guide to client ratios, better food quality, thicker sleeping mats, and private toilet tents.
 Safety protocols are more robust, often including daily health checks and pulse oximeter readings.
 Routes like Lemosho and Northern Circuit which offer superior altitude acclimatization are common at this level.

 This is the most popular option for climbers who want comfort and safety without unnecessary luxury.